debezium/debezium-design-documents/gsoc/2026/PDGGK/proposal.md

 ### Open-Source Contributions

-11 merged PRs across 5 organizations, plus active open PRs under review.
+12 merged and 13 open PRs across 8 organizations.
 All contributions focus on resource management, connector reliability, and correct type handling — the same work this project asks for.

 **Debezium** (directly related to this project):